- Adventure Playground

 Twice yearly, the Vision and Hearing Team visit the school to test all new entrants and any referrals from prior visits.

 Children will have home learning.
 Junior children will bring home books, poems and activities, and parents are encouraged to hear children read and take a keen interest in listening and positively responding to school activities.
-Classes from Year 3 to Year 6 are expected to read regularly and to undertake homework activities as set for the week.
-Work undertaken at home should be an extension of work undertaken at school and should consolidate earlier learning and teaching.
+Classes from Year 3 to Year 6 are expected to read regularly and to undertake any additional activities as set for the week.

 On enrolment, pupils are placed in one of four school houses – Kowhai, Pohutukawa, Karaka and Koromiko.
 The house system encourages interaction between senior, middle and junior pupils and provides a platform for leadership skills to develop in our senior pupils as they take up “house captain” roles.
 Families are grouped in the same houses.